Kong/docs.konghq.com/app/_src/gateway/production/networking/configure-tls.md

 ---
-title: Configure TLS
+title: Configuring TLS
-content_type: how-to
+content_type: Tutorial
 ---

 Configuring TLS adds a layer of security to {{site.base_gateway}} by ensuring that all data transmitted between {{site.base_gateway}} and the PostgreSQL server is encrypted.
 The table below contains a list of advantages and disadvantages to this approach:

 * Advantages:
   * Authentication: TLS can authenticate traffic to {{site.base_gateway}} and the PostgreSQL server.
 This helps in the prevention of man-in-the-middle attacks.
 With TLS {{site.base_gateway}} can verify that it is communicating with the correct PostgreSQL server, and the PostgreSQl server can verify that {{site.base_gateway}} or any other client is authorized to connect.
-  * Encryption: The data that is transmited between {{site.base_gateway}} and the PostgreSQL server is encrypted using symmetric key encryption, this means the same key used to encrypt the data is used to decrypt the data.
+  * Encryption: The data that is transmitted between {{site.base_gateway}} and the PostgreSQL server is encrypted using symmetric key encryption, this means the same key used to encrypt the data is used to decrypt the data.
 This method protects your data from unauthorized access.
   * Data integrity: With TLS your data is protected during transport.
 * Disadvantages:
   * Complexity: Configuring and maintaining secure TLS connections require the management of certificates and may add additional complexity to your {{site.base_gateway}} instance.